kilazz/SCStrix-Soar-Raid-Edit/README.md

 - Restart PC
 #### Problems >
 - After running nhAsusStrixSonicStudioSC.exe a microfreeze for a couple of seconds is possible ~
-- DTS applications not working properly ~
+- DTS app not working properly ~

 [DriverStoreExplorer]: https://github.com/lostindark/DriverStoreExplorer